geoff616/blockspring-cli/README.md

 There might be better ways of handling versioning, and rolling back to previous versions.
 Blockspring functions are not versioned, and changing function arguments/return values could break users' spreadsheets and should be done carefully!

+Merging might also be unnecessarily complicated, where changes within one block inside the repo might prevent another block from pushing, but not sure if there is a way around this when multiple blocks are in one repo.
 `------------------------------------------------------------------------------------------------`
 `------------------------------------------------------------------------------------------------`
 `Non-gitspring documentation begins here:`